 However, in this approach, it’s also essential to understand what works well in legacy software.
 This understanding of what works – and what doesn’t – can help determine the modernization approach.

-Once the chance to modernize a legacy application has become clear and the problem is clearly defined, the next step is to decide how the application will be updated.
-There are seven approaches to application modernization, the “7 Rs, ranked from easiest to most complex and from most negligible impact to greatest impact.
+Once the chance to modernize a legacy application has become clear, and the problem is clearly defined, the next step is to decide how to update the application.
+There are seven approaches to application modernization, the “7 Rs, ranked from easiest to most complex and from most negligible to most significant impact.

 A low-risk technique that retains or reuses components of the legacy application within a new architecture.
 The legacy software is wrapped or encapsulated and is accessed as a service via API.
 This approach also introduces the capacity to expand the app with a microservices system over time.